spockframework/spock/docs/interaction_based_testing.rst

     1 * subscriber1.receive("hello") (0 invocations)

-Note that it doesn't matter whether the method was not called at all, called on another mock object, or called with a different argument; in either case, the same error will occur.
+Note that it doesn't matter whether the method was not called at all, the same method was called with different arguments, the same method was called on a different mock object, or a different method was called "instead" of this one;
+in either case, the same ``TooFewInvocationsError`` error will occur.

 .. admonition:: New in Spock 0.7: Show Unmatched Invocations